mcglasp/squares/README.md

 of coding and a base from which I can develop more complicated games and apps that are outside of the scope of this project.

 #### User Stories

+> * "As a user I want to start the game immediately"
+> * "As a user I want the rules of the game to be immediately obvious... or at least immediately available!"
+> * "As a user I want feedback as to how well I'm doing on the game"
+> * "As a user I want some control over the colours and sounds"
+> * "As a user I want some control over the difficulty level"
+> * "As a user I want to be able to play this on any of my devices"

+*Who is going to play this game, and why?*

+While the below are not 'user stories' as such, I do find it useful to explore who I think might use this app, why they want to use it, and in what scenarios.

 > * "As a working 25-year old I spend a lot of time on public transport... or waiting for it to turn up.
 I'd like something to occupy me whilst I do that.
 As such it shouldn't be too challenging, but I get bored easily, so I'd like to choose how hard to make it!"
 >